Full-Text-Search-System/IndexingModule/README.md

 ```
 $ vagrant up
 ```

+PS: When you install vagrant by using our VagrantFile, you need to put the file "workspace/demo" into the shared file of virtual machine and local machine.

-now, we can ssh to the virtual machine:
+we can ssh to the virtual machine:
 ```
 $ vagrant ssh
 ```